 Well, are you ready to get started?
 One of the best ways to begin your career in Data Science is by enrolling in a “Powered by Woz U” university.
 Doing so gives you a whole host of benefits like lifetime access to updated coursework.
 Plus, students who attend partnering “Powered by Woz U” universities not only receive a complete college education and the support of live teachers and staff but also cutting-edge tech curriculum.

-Please check out our page on Data Science to get started.
+Please check out our page for our Data Science program to get started.